guzzle/guzzle/docs/clients.rst

     $response = $client->send($request);

-Sending Requests in Parallel
+Sending Requests With a Pool
 ============================

-You can send requests in parallel using ``GuzzleHttp\Pool``.
-The Pool class is an implementation of ``GuzzleHttp\Ring\FutureInterface``, meaning it can be dereferenced at a later time or cancelled before sending.
+You can send requests concurrently using a fixed size pool via the ``GuzzleHttp\Pool`` class.
+The Pool class is an implementation of ``GuzzleHttp\Ring\Future\FutureInterface``, meaning it can be dereferenced at a later time or cancelled before sending.
 The Pool constructor accepts a client object, iterator or array that yields ``GuzzleHttp\Message\RequestInterface`` objects, and an optional associative array of options that can be used to affect the transfer.

 .. code-block:: php